jtagaca/jtagaca/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2>
 <p>

-- :school: I am a student at California State University, Bakersfield, and am now enrolled as a junior.
+:school: I am a junior at California State University, Bakersfield.
 On the other side, I am a member of the software engineering club at my university and the Microsoft Learn Student Ambassador Program.
 </p>
 <p>

-- :hourglass_flowing_sand: On my spare time I enjoy working with cloud technology, containers, and full stack development.
+:hourglass_flowing_sand: On my spare time I enjoy working with cloud technology, containers, and full stack development.
 </p>

 <br>